Zacarias Moussaoui: Osama bin Laden's alleged response

-Civil action 2015
+2015 civil action

-Civil action is being taken by relatives of 9/11 victims, insurers and others against the Saudi Arabian government.
-In the course of this, Zacarias Moussaoui has stated on oath and wrote to Judge George B. Daniels that Saudi royal family members helped finance the 11 September attacks and al-Qaeda.
-Prince Turki bin Faisal Al Saud, Prince Bandar Bin Sultan and Prince Al-Waleed bin Talal, of the Saudi royal family were specifically mentioned as Al-Qaeda donors—but the project's major patron was Prince Salman bin Abdulaziz Al Saud, who in January 2015 became Saudi Arabia's king.
-Moussaoui's testimony provides new details of the extent and nature of that support in the pre-9/11 period.
+Civil action is being taken by relatives of 9/11 victims, insurers, and others against the Saudi Arabian government.
+In the course of this, Zacarias Moussaoui has stated on oath and wrote to Judge George B. Daniels that Saudi royal family members helped finance 11 September attacks and al-Qaeda.
+Prince Turki bin Faisal Al Saud, Prince Bandar Bin Sultan, and Prince Al-Waleed bin Talal of the Saudi royal family were specifically mentioned as Al-Qaeda donors—but the project's major patron was Prince Salman bin Abdulaziz Al Saud, who, in 2015, became Saudi Arabia's king.
+Moussaoui's testimony provided new details of the extent and nature of that support in the pre-9/11 period.
 Judge Leonie M. Brinkema declared "Moussaoui is completely competent", called him "an extremely intelligent man" and added: "He has actually a better understanding of the legal system than some lawyers I've seen in court".

 Former senators Bob Graham of Florida and Bob Kerrey of Nebraska, and the former Navy secretary John Lehman, believed the Saudi role in the 9/11 plot had never been adequately examined, and they demanded the release of 28 pages of the congressional report that explored Saudi connections.
-The administrations of Presidents George W. Bush and Barack Obama both had refused to declassify the 28 pages on the grounds of "national security" but, as Graham argued, the opposite was true; the real "threat to national security is non-disclosure": The Saudis know what they did and the U.S. knows what they did, and when the U.S. government takes a position of neutrality or actively shuts down inquiry, that sends a message to the Saudis.
-"They have continued, maybe accelerated their support for the most extreme form of Islam known as Wahhabism" he stated, arguing that both al Qaeda and Islamic State of Iraq and the Levant are "a creation of Saudi Arabia".
-On 7 January 2015, Graham, Congressmen Walter Jones and Stephen F. Lynch, and members of the 9/11 families including Terry Strada, national co-chair of the ″9/11 Families and Survivors United for Justice Against Terrorism″, held a press conference on Capitol Hill announcing the reintroduction of the resolution calling for the declassification of the 28 pages.
-Graham said that those pages "point a very strong finger at Saudi Arabia as the principal financier" of the 9/11 hijackers: "This may seem stale to some but it's as current as the headlines we see today," referring to the terrorist attack on a satirical newspaper Charlie Hebdo in Paris.
-In 2016 a partially redacted form of the pages were declassified by the Obama administration.
+The George W. Bush and Barack Obama administrations both had refused to declassify the 28 pages on the grounds of maintaining national security.
+In January 2015, Graham, Congressmen Walter Jones and Stephen Lynch announced the reintroduction of the resolution calling for the declassification of the 28 pages.
+Graham said that the pages implicate Saudi Arabia as the principal financier of the hijackers.
+In 2016, a partially redacted form of the pages were declassified by the Obama administration.